galaxyproject/galaxy-hub/src/admin/tools/data-tables/index.md

   </param>
 ```

-The test that is displayed in the browser's dropdown is what's in the `name` column, and the value that would be stored for the parameter is in the `value` column.
+The text that is displayed in the browser's dropdown is what's in the `name` column, and the value that would be stored for the parameter is in the `value` column.

 If the loc file looked like this: